vitessio/website/content/en/docs/24.0/reference/programs/vtbackup/_index.md

       --db-appdebug-use-ssl                                         Set this flag to false to make the appdebug connection to not use ssl (default true)
       --db-appdebug-user string                                     db appdebug user userKey (default "vt_appdebug") --db-charset string                                           Character set/collation used for this tablet.
 Make sure to configure this to a charset/collation supported by the lowest MySQL version in your environment. (default "utf8mb4")
+      --db-clone-password string                                    db clone password
+      --db-clone-use-ssl                                            Set this flag to false to make the clone connection to not use ssl (default true)
-      --db-conn-query-info                                          enable parsing and processing of QUERY_OK info fields --db-connect-timeout-ms int                                   connection timeout to mysqld in milliseconds (0 for no timeout)
+      --db-clone-user string                                        db clone user userKey (default "vt_clone") --db-conn-query-info                                          enable parsing and processing of QUERY_OK info fields --db-connect-timeout-ms int                                   connection timeout to mysqld in milliseconds (0 for no timeout)
       --db-credentials-file string                                  db credentials file; send SIGHUP to reload this file